 This books has a fabulous female hero and lots of crazy and clever characters living in an amazing fantasy world.
 A great read for older tweens.

 9. The Guardians of Ga’hoole by Kathryn Lasky

 A series of books where the main characters are owls!
 Don’t see the movie, read the books!

 10. The Mysterious Benedict Society by Trenton Lee Stewart

 Mystery, adventure and a bunch of clever kids makes this book loads of fun to read.

 For more book recommendations check out the Victorian Premier’s Reading Challenge where you can download the book lists according to grade levels, or check out my ‘Chapter Books for My Kids‘ Pinterest board where I pin books I think my kids (aged 6 and 10) would like to read.

-Check out Kate’s previous Parenting Tweens posts;
+Check out our full series of Parenting Tweens posts.

 This post contains affiliate links.